 Currently, they do not.
 If Lyft does decide to offer a food delivery service similar to Uber Eats, we’ll be sure to write about it here.

 2. Can drivers with UberX deliver with Uber Eats?

 Absolutely.
 In fact, all drivers on the Uber platform can transport passengers and make deliveries during the same shift.
 Uber carefully schedules everything so that you never have to worry about a delivery conflicting with a passenger pick up.

 If you’re already driving passengers around, then accepting food deliveries can be a good way to earn even more money.

 3. Who are some of Uber Eats’ competitors?

 Uber Eats is far from the only player in the food delivery space.
-Caviar, DoorDash, Grubhub, and Postmates are some other food delivery apps worth checking out.
+Caviar, DoorDash, and Grubhub are some other food delivery apps worth checking out.

-4. Do I have to handle cash or make change as an Uber Eats driver?
+4. Do I have to handle cash or make change as an a delivery driver with Uber Eats?